JohnSnowLabs/johnsnowlabs/docs/_posts/Ahmetemintek/2024-06-12-sbiobertresolve_umls_disease_syndrome_en.md

 ## Description

 This model maps clinical entities to UMLS CUI codes.
-The complete dataset has 127 different categories, and this model is trained on the ´Disease or Syndrome´ category using ´sbiobert_base_cased_mli´ embeddings.
+The complete dataset has 127 different categories, and this model is trained on the "Disease or Syndrome" category using ´sbiobert_base_cased_mli´ embeddings.

 ## Predicted Entities